 Ever since school started back up I had to take a bit of a break from any serious cooking.
-Our pantry full of canned soups, pastas and rice is proof of what a busy semester I’m having.
+My pantry full of canned soups, pastas and rice is proof of what a busy semester I’m having.
 But a canceled class at the start of the weekend meant I had extra time to make something worth blogging about.
-Chris and I had been eyeing the recipe for Thai pizza in Vegan World Fusion Cuisine for a long time, but just reading the directions made me tired, and the very idea of this recipe kind of embodied everything I hate about being in the kitchen, so we weren’t quick to give it a try.
+I had been eyeing the recipe for Thai pizza in Vegan World Fusion Cuisine for a long time, but just reading the directions made me tired, and the very idea of this recipe kind of embodied everything I hate about being in the kitchen, so I wasn’t quick to give it a try.

 Tat Tvam Asi translates to “That Art Thou.”
 In a nutshell, it means we see the Brahman in everything, and in identifying with the Brahman in ourselves, we recognize that all others are essentially identical with ourselves.

-Well, enough with the religion lesson– on with the good food!
-We didn’t stray too far from the recipe, but definitely made some changes to fit it with our tastes (and budget!).
+I didn’t stray too far from the recipe, but definitely made some changes to fit it with my tastes (and budget!).
 I’m definitely interested in making the sauce without the lime leaf and seeing how much of a difference it makes.

-Since it’s such a huge process, I’ll put most of the directions and photos under cuts.
 Don’t be discouraged if it looks like a lot of work.
-It is work, but not too much; especially if you have a helper handy to take care of the dough (thanks Chris!).
-It also leaves a lot of leftovers which don’t get soggy or gross even after 2 days of sitting in the fridge!
+It is work, but not too much; especially if you have a helper handy to take care of the dough.
+It also leaves a lot of leftovers which don’t get soggy or gross even after a couple days in the fridge.

-The basic order of preparation went like this: First, Chris prepared the dough.
+The basic order of preparation went like this: First, my partner prepared the dough.
 Then I marinated the tofu, cut and steamed the veggies and sauteed the onion simultaneously.
 After the tofu was browned I added the steamed veggies, and then began making the coconut sauce.

 Spelt Foccacia Dough